ramonarellano/signering-docs/source/client-integration/direct-flow.rst

 ..  tabs::

+    ..  group-tab:: C#

+        ..  code-block:: c#

+            //This functionality exists in C#, but the example has not been generated yet.

+    ..  group-tab:: Java

+        ..  code-block:: java

+            //This functionality exists in Java, but the example has not been generated yet.

     ..  group-tab:: HTTP

         Til slutt gjør du et ``HTTP POST``-kall mot ``confirmation-url`` for å bekrefte at du har prosessert jobben ferdig.
 Hvis :ref:`langtidslagring` benyttes vil dette markere oppdraget som ferdig og lagret.
 I motsatt fall vil oppdraget slettes fra signeringsportalen.

 Specifying queues